zerocukor287/serializeData/readme.md

-# Simple data serilization example using C++ with only std
+# Simple data serialization example using C++ with only standard library

 ## When to use
 This example serve as an inspiration in case you want to write an array of variable size of structures into a binary file and later read them.